paulnorthrop/rust/cran-comments.md

+## Resubmission

-This is a re-submission to fix a significant bug in the last release (v1.2.0), which caused compilation errors on some platforms.
-I apologize for the initial error and for having to trouble you again.
+This is a resubmission, prompted by a request from Brian Ripley to correct the bugs that caused compilation errors in v1.2.0.
+I have

-* Corrected ::pow to std::pow and avoided the incorrect use of std::transform,  as requested by Brian Ripley.
+* Corrected ::pow to std::pow.

+* Avoided using std::transform by not using it at all.

 ## R CMD check results